PaulJ505/My-S0urce.io-shop/README.md

-# My-S0urce.io-shop
+A listing of my items on s0urce.io browser game, that are available for sale.

-A listing of my items on s0urce.io browser game, that are available for sale
+Prices are negotiable, although I always try to set fair prices.